ibm-cloud-docs/appid/ts_saml.md

 Error message 2:

 ```
 Could not decrypt SAML assertion.
-Ensure your SAML provider is configured with the {{site.data.keyword.appid_short_notm}} encryption
+Ensure your SAML provider is configured with the {{site.data.keyword.appid_short_notm}} encryption.
 ```
 {: screen}